reductstore/homepage/_posts/2022-06-25-reduct-storage-v0.6.0.md

 Reduct Storage [v0.6.0](https://github.com/reduct-storage/reduct-storage/releases/tag/v0.6.0) have been released!
 The storage engine was tested in production environment, and we fixed and changed many things to make it work stable with good performance.

-### Support FSX File System
+### Support XFS File System

-Our production environment uses FSX file system for storing data, and we met there issue [#98](https://github.com/reduct-storage/reduct-storage/issues/98).
+Our production environment uses XFS file system for storing data, and we met there issue [#98](https://github.com/reduct-storage/reduct-storage/issues/98).
 The problem was that the file system pre-allocates disk space for a file automatically.
 However, the engine does the same that caused issues when a block is appended with the last record.
 We've changed the algorithm and don't append blocks anymore.
-It works perfectly now for EXT4 and FSX.
+It works perfectly now for EXT4 and XFS.

 <!--more-->